Today is 11/11.

 I was born in November, so I feel a specific kinship, a pride.
 I’m a product of this season.
 It suits me in a way summer never could.
 Do you feel that about March?

 The melancholy feels honest.
 The days are getting shorter, colder.
 As I write, I’m wearing a wool turtleneck sweater, my favorite cotton long sleeve underneath (always keep softness against your skin), the sun has already set.
 This layered darkness feels quiet.
 This whole month carries a nourishing weight.

-Change – it's so human.
+Change—it’s human.
 Our bodies, our hair, our nails.
-Also: our opinions, our passions, our perspectives.
+And also: our opinions, our passions, our perspectives.
 Try to recognize those inside shifts as much as the outside ones.
 You won’t always know what it is, or why it's happening, or where the change will land you, but if you stay mindful, you can feel it coming (like with your period!).
-Give yourself space for it –– let the parts rearrange and resettle.
+Give yourself space for it—let the parts rearrange and resettle.
 Quiet other things so you can pay attention.
 Above all: notice and learn.

 Build relationships that nurture change.
 From those close to you, expect that your changes will be embraced.
 And then hold yourself accountable for allowing the ones you love to change, too.
 Give it time.